Axway/open-banking-docs/content/en/docs/Configuration/Certificate Management/mtls.md

 #### NGINX

-For upgrade only , nginx needs to be restarted wit a rollout restart command to apply the new root CA.
+For upgrades only, nginx needs to be restarted with a rollout restart command to apply the new root CA.

 ```bash
 kubectl get deployment -n <nginx namespace> kubectl rollout restart deployment <nginx deployment name>  -n <nginx namespace>
 ```

-Check that all nginx pods are restarted with the age column using the following command :
+Check that all nginx pods are restarted with the age column using the following command:

 ```bash
 kubectl get pods -n <nginx namespace>